ronnystar564/JuniorCodeTest/README.md

 Step 1: Add Refresh Button

 1. HTML Structure:
-   - Added a refresh button within a `div` element with the class `refresh-button` to allow users to reload the page.
+   - A refresh button within a `div` element with the class `refresh-button` was added to allow users to reload the page.
-   - Included descriptive text below the button to instruct users to click the button to reload the page.
+   - Descriptive text was included below the button to instruct users to click the button to reload the page.

 2. JavaScript:
    - Implemented a JavaScript event listener for the refresh button that reloads the page when clicked.